yommieo/alx-system_engineering-devops/0x00-shell_basics/README.md

-command ls display list of content list of a current dir cd - this command changes the working directory to the user’s home directory. ls -l This is command to list all content in long format in a cwd
+command ls display list of content list of a current dir cd - this command changes the working directory to the user’s home directory. ls -l This is command to list all content in long format in a cwd To Display current directory contents, including hidden files (starting with .).
+Use the long format.
+Use ls -l -a